 I won't go into all the gory details at my first attempt... but it wasn't pretty.
 I made a lot of mistakes, a lot, and it was a flop.

-So I decided to start with a brand.
-But that doesn't just magically fall from the sky.
+So that's where I started, but that doesn't magically fall from the sky.
 My original thought was to go with the name Butch Dog but I had to remove my own personal bias.

 Rocky Mountain Dog.
 I can't really remember now how I came up with that name but I knew there was a connection to where I live, where I've been going to all my life and my dog, Butch.

 It seems pretty simple now... just call the company Rocky Mountain Dog.
-But like I said, nothing falls from the sky.
+But as I said, nothing falls from the sky.

-If I've learned one thing is you have to work and I mean WORK.
-This isn't easy.
-Everyone has an idea and everyone can sound brilliant spewing off all these ideas but they don't mean anything without execution.
+I WORKED at it.
+Chipping away at night, early in the mornings and on the weekends.
+Everyone has an idea and can sound brilliant spewing off all these ideas but they don't mean anything without execution.

-You have to work every day and you have to be completely naked if you are truly going to be successful at launching a business these days because you have no idea if it's going to be a success or a complete failure.
+I WORKED every day and was taking a risk of launching a business because you have no idea if it's going to be a success or a complete failure.

-So you are putting your neck on the line, but the greatest thing about all of this is if it's going to be a success... that's going to be a pretty damn good feeling.
-And that's why we do this shit.
+We'll see where this goes, the risks and uncertainty are still high but if it's going to be successful... that's going to be a damn good feeling and that's why we do this shit.